Gu-Simplicio/calculator-in-diverse-languages/README.md

-# calculator created in the languages that I know
+# calculator created in some languages
-(to brazilians: a versão em português está mais abaixo)

 ## Text in english